 \section{Abstract}

 The Tur\'an number $\ex(n,H)$ of a graph $H$ is the maximal number of edges in an $H$-free graph on $n$ vertices.
 In $1983$ Chung and Erd\H{o}s asked which graphs $H$ with $e$ edges minimize $\ex(n,H)$.
-They resolve this question asymptotically for most of the range of $e$ and ask to complete the picture.
+They resolved this question asymptotically for most of the range of $e$ and asked to complete the picture.
 In this paper we answer their question by resolving all remaining cases.
-Our result translates directly to the setting of universality, a well studied notion of finding graphs which contain every graph belonging to a certain family.
+Our result translates directly to the setting of universality, a well-studied notion of finding graphs which contain every graph belonging to a certain family.
 In this setting we extend previous work done by Babai, Chung, Erd\H{o}s, Graham and Spencer, and by Alon and Asodi.